dix6621/raise-network-graph-dcg/README.md

-# Analysis of the contagion effect around DCG's early-stage investments
+# DGC Contagion Effect

 ## About the Project

+Analysis of the contagion effect around DCG's early-stage investments